 The Creative Curriculum

-Literacy is at the heart of our creative curriculum.
+English is at the heart of our creative curriculum.
 We teach many subjects using a cross-curricular approach.
 This means that there are strong links between subjects and children see learning as being connected, relevant and purposeful.
-Skills that pupils may have learnt in ICT or DT are used and applied to another context.
+Skills that pupils may have learnt in Computing or DT are used and applied to another context.
 Skills are extended and enriched through this approach and the children tell us that learning is fun!
 And we all know that when we enjoy something we are more likely to learn.